CWRUChielLab/neuronpyxl/README.md

 Clone this repository or download the Zip files and extract them to a folder.
 The code can be run with pip or Anaconda.

+If you are using Anaconda (recommended in Windows), create the environment and install the package with `conda env create -f environment.yml`.
+Activate the environment with `conda activate neuronpyxl-env`.

 If you are using pip, [create a virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+Make sure the environment uses Python 3.10.
 Activate the environment, then run `python setup.py install --user`

-If you are using Anaconda (recommended in Windows), create the environment and install the package with `conda env create -f environment.yml`.
-Activate the environment with `conda activate neuronpyxl-env`.

 ## Usage